 Review the Career Outlook

-A career as a nurse practitioner is not only rewarding, it is sustainable.
-The U.S. Bureau of Labor Statistics (BLS) reported that available positions for nurse practitioners will grow 52% from 2020 to 2030, adding over 114,900 jobs.
-Several factors will contribute to the need for more nurse practitioners, such as replacing those who retire, providing more preventive care and increasing healthcare services for the aging population.
+A career as a nurse practitioner is rewarding and sustainable.
+The Bureau of Labor Statistics projected that nurse practitioner employment will grow 46% from 2023 to 2033, adding about 135,500 jobs.
+Several factors will contribute to the need for more nurse practitioners, such as vacant positions as nurses retire, providing more preventive care and increasing healthcare services for the aging U.S. population.
+Moreover, Florida is facing a shortage of physicians, and additional family nurse practitioners could help fill gaps in primary care.

-As the U.S. baby boom generation retires, they are moving to warmer areas, like Florida.
-The most recent U.S. Census revealed over 20% of Floridians are 65 and older, a number that has grown alongside over 3 million people that have been born in Florida or moved to Florida since 2010.
+As the U.S. baby boom generation retires, they move to warmer areas, like Florida.
+The most recent U.S. Census revealed that 21.7% of Floridians are 65 and older.
+Additionally, Florida’s population grew by nearly 1.1 million from April 2020 to July 2023.
 According to the New York Times, this growth was “fueled in large part by a steady stream of retirees lured by Florida’s year-round balmy weather, beaches and endless golfing.”
-In fact, Florida’s growing number of retirees was partly responsible for its additional Congressional seat in 2021.
+The growing number of retirees who relocated to Florida in the past decade led to the state securing an additional Congressional seat in 2021.

-The increase in Florida’s older population has led to greater demand for nurse practitioners.
-The BLS identified Florida as one of the states with the highest employment of nurse practitioners—over 13,000 nurse practitioners worked in Florida as of May 2020.
-The highest concentration of nurse practitioners, 3,620, worked in the Miami, Fort Lauderdale and West Palm Beach areas.
+The increase in Florida’s population of people 65 and older has increased the demand for nurse practitioners.
+The BLS identified Florida as one of the states with the highest employment of nurse practitioners—more than 22,000 nurse practitioners worked in Florida as of May 2023.
+With 7,080 nurse practitioners, the Miami, Fort Lauderdale and West Palm Beach area had the third-highest employment level for this position.

 No matter where they work, nurse practitioners enjoy a salary commensurate with their background.
 Because of their advanced education and experience, nurse practitioners can earn a higher salary than other nurses, such as registered nurses, travel nurses and LPNs.
 Gaining additional specialties can raise the salary potential for nurse practitioners, as well as working for larger, more established healthcare providers.

-The BLS reported that Florida’s nurse practitioners earned a mean annual salary of $101,060 in 2020.
 Pay can increase for nurse practitioners based on skill level, specialties, location and years of experience.
-According to ZipRecruiter, the top 90th percentile of nurse practitioners in Florida made $117,429 annually.
-ZipRecruiter also provided the top ten cities where the typical salary for a nurse practitioner is above average:
+According to ZipRecruiter, the top 90th percentile of nurse practitioners in Florida made $134,512 per year in November 2024.
+ZipRecruiter also provided the top five areas in Florida where the typical nurse practitioner salary is above average:

 Along with their specialties, career outlook and location, nurse practitioners should familiarize themselves with their scope of practice.